amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

      </ParameterList>
    </ParameterList>

-In this example, the discrete field `"pressure`" has constant value 90000 [Pa] in each mesh cell of region `"DOMAIN 1``".
-The second mesh block will define pressure in the second mesh regions and so on.
+In this example, the field *pressure* has constant value 90000 [Pa] in each mesh cell of region *DOMAIN 1*.
+The second mesh block will define the pressure in the second mesh region and so on.

 A vector or tensor field